droctothorpe/acodetojoy/content/posts/eli5_operators.md

 ## The Kubernetes Restaurant

-Let's say that you (a user) just walked into a restaurant named ([Kubernetes](https://kubernetes.io/)).
+Let's say that you (a user) walk into a highly-regarded new restaurant named...[Kubernetes](https://kubernetes.io/).
 You're seated at a table, given a menu, and, after an appropriate length of time, a charming waiter (the [Kubernetes API](https://kubernetes.io/docs/concepts/overview/kubernetes-api/)) takes your order, which consists of several items ([Kubernetes objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/)).

 The waiter adds your order to the order list ([etcd](https://kubernetes.io/docs/concepts/overview/components/#etcd), the Kubernetes data store).